-6.1 Commencement and authority for the guidelines and supplementary guidance
+6.1 Commencement and authority for the guidelines

-The LCPM construction ready stream funding guidelines and LCPM construction ready stream supplementary guidance have been approved by the Department.
-The guidance may be varied from time to time or revoked.
+The LCPM project development stream funding guidelines and LCPM project development stream supplementary guidance have been approved by the Department.
+Both may be varied from time to time or revoked.

 The Department has the authority to award funding and execute and vary the agreements that allow the NSW Government to provide this funding.